-Perspective | Things I do not ever need to hear or read about a shooter again.
+Perspective | Things I do not ever need to hear or read about a shooter again

 I do not need to hear that he was heartbroken over a woman who dumped him/rejected him/ignored him.
-It is not the responsibility of women to pay attention to men in order to make sure those men do not shoot other people.
+It is not the responsibility of women to pay attention to men to make sure those men do not shoot other people.

-I do not particularly care if his family was shocked.
+I do not particularly care whether his family was shocked.

-I do not particularly care if he did not resist arrest.
+I do not particularly care whether he did not resist arrest.

-I do not need to hear about how he was churchgoing, unless that revelation also comes with an acknowledgment that some faiths have historically taught such horrifying messages of misogyny and female subservience that “he went to church” is as much of an explanation as an expression of dumbfoundedness.
+I do not need to hear about how he was a churchgoer, unless that revelation also comes with an acknowledgment that some faiths have historically taught such horrifying messages of misogyny and female subservience that “he went to church” is as much of an explanation as an expression of dumbfoundedness.

 What kind of church?
 Is it a place where non-heterosexual people are viewed as sinful?
 Where purity culture twists normal desires into malignance?
-Where pre-marital sex is seen as such a moral failing that girls believe they are worthless if they have it?
+Where premarital sex is seen as such a moral failing that girls believe they are worthless if they have it?
 Where boys believe they should blame girls for making them want it at all?

 I definitely do not need to hear about how he struggled with “temptation.”

-Did the shooter previously abuse an ex-girlfriend or harass a former colleague?
+Did the shooter previously abuse a girlfriend or harass a colleague?
 That information is pertinent: Research has shown that domestic violence is often a precursor to mass shootings, and the connection is worth exploring further.

-But I do not know if I will have the stomach to hear about it; I’ve heard this story too often already.
-It’s generally a story about a terrified woman who was disbelieved by law enforcement, victim-blamed by society and gaslit by the shooter himself.
+But I do not know whether I will have the stomach to hear about it — I’ve heard this story too often already.
+It’s generally a story about a terrified woman who was disbelieved by law enforcement, victim-blamed by society and gaslit by the shooter.
 A woman who tried to leave but feared for her life, who lacked the financial resources and infrastructure to go anywhere anyway.
 So until we can tell a different kind of story, I don’t know that I need to hear about that.

 I do not need to hear about how the time after a deadly shooting is not the time to talk about regulating the guns that shot people.

 I would, however, love to hear about mental health.
 Let’s have that conversation.
-Let’s have symposiums and colloquiums and serious studies and interventions — my god, let’s talk about mental health.
-But I do not need to hear about it from the politicians who, as soon as they are given the opportunity, slash community health budgets, show more fealty to insurance companies than their constituents, and refuse to address the poverty and other underlying conditions that can make it difficult or impossible for Americans to seek quality mental healthcare.
+Let’s have symposiums and colloquiums and serious studies and interventions — my God, let’s talk about mental health.
+But I do not need to hear about it from the politicians who, as soon as they are given the opportunity, slash community health budgets, show more fealty to insurance companies than their constituents and refuse to address the poverty and other underlying conditions that can make it difficult or impossible for Americans to seek quality mental health care.

 In other words, I do not need to hear about mental health from people who are using it as a temporary diversion so they do not have to talk about guns.

 Before when I said I didn’t need to hear about how the shooter didn’t resist arrest?
 Okay, fine.
 We can hear about that.
-But if we hear about how a White male shooter was brought peaceably into custody, we should also hear about the Black males who were shot or killed by police themselves for traffic infractions, selling cigarettes, minor code violations, or legally possessing their own firearms.
+But if we hear about how a White male shooter was brought peaceably into custody, we should also hear about the Black males who were shot or killed by police over traffic infractions, or selling cigarettes, or minor code violations, or while legally carrying a firearm.

-Related: “lashed out” or “end of his rope.”
+Related: “lashed out,” or “end of his rope.”
 Lashed out against what?
 End of what rope?
 What about the world has been so uniquely unfair to them and only them?
 If these shooters feel they have reached the end of their long, sturdy ropes, then perhaps they do not know what it means to be truly hanging on by a thread.
-At least not in the way that, say, low-wage immigrant Asian and Asian-American women might understand.
+At least not in the way that, say, low-wage immigrant Asian and Asian American women might understand.

 ‘Not racially motivated’?: The Atlanta spa shootings show why the media should be wary of initial police statements